x684867/nemesis_server/src/nodejs/doc/blog/release/node-v0.8.0.md

 * SSL performance leaves much to be desired at the moment.
 Node's interface with OpenSSL is somewhat naive and leaves a lot of potential optimization on the table.
-* The VM module needs massive improvement.
+* The VM package needs massive improvement.
 It lacks features required to emulate a web browser JavaScript context, which means that it is inadequate.
-* The Crypto module still uses some very dated APIs.
+* The Crypto package still uses some very dated APIs.
 In 0.8, it can accept Buffers for many things (finally!) but it still does not present a Node-like streaming interface.